ss-jade/embeddedS-2023/Readme.md

 you have to edit the '.ssh/known_hosts' file, and delete the lien  that contains the offending key and the corresponding IP address given the warning.

 ## Basic configuration
+Once you are able to connect or get in into the SBC, a basic configuration and package installation is required.
+The next section will guide you install Vim, the SBC's hostname, the user password, internet access and time, and finally to install a useful bash tool.
 ### Updating the system and installing VIM

 Before any further change, please update the system and packages by: